Roman Polanski: 2005–present

 Polanski shot Carnage in February/March 2011.
 The film is a screen version of Yasmina Reza's play God of Carnage, a comedy about two couples who meet after their children get in a fight at school, and how their initially civilized conversation devolves into chaos.
 It stars Kate Winslet, Jodie Foster, Christoph Waltz and John C. Reilly.
 Though set in New York, it was shot in Paris.
 The film had its world premiere on 9 September 2011 at the Venice Film Festival and was released in the United States by Sony Pictures Classics on 16 December 2011.

 Co-stars Jodie Foster and Kate Winslet commented about Polanski's directing style.
 According to Foster, "He has a very, very definitive style about how he likes it done.
 He decides everything.
 He decided every lens.
 Every prop.
 Everything.
 It's all him."
 Winslet adds that "Roman is one of the most extraordinary men I've ever met.
 The guy is 77 years old.
 He has an effervescent quality to him.
 He's very joyful about his work, which is infectious.
 He likes to have a small crew, to the point that, when I walked on the set, my thought was, 'My God, this is it?'"
+However, in 2020, Winslet said she regretted working with Polanski.
 Also noting that style of directing, New York Film Festival director Richard Pena, during the American premiere of the film, called Polanski "a poet of small spaces ... in just a couple of rooms he can conjure up an entire world, an entire society."

 Polanski makes an uncredited cameo appearance as a neighbor.